tongrhj/lickilicky/README.md

 Will allow for tracking over time in case merchants are added/removed without informing subscribers (rude!)

+Magic happens during `npm run build`:

+* Copies relevant frontend files to `dist` folder
-`npm run build` retrieves the latest merchant data and compares it with the existing merchant data to build the diff
+* Retrieves the latest merchant data and compares it with the existing data to build the diff
+* Generates its output as `dist/venues.min.json` for frontend (`index.html`) to consume
+* Sends a notification to Telegram with the diff formatted for chat

-CircleCI is scheduled to run every weekday, 6:30pm SGT
+CircleCI is scheduled to run every weekday, 5:30pm SGT

 Credits
 ---